freeCodeCamp/CurriculumExpansion/frontend-cert/js-projects/lab-madlibs/user-stories.md

 `"Once upon a time, there was a(n) [adjective] [noun] who loved to eat [noun2].
 The [noun] lived in a [place] and had [adjective2] nostrils that blew fire when it was [verb]."`;

-1. You should print the final story to the console.
+1. You should output the final story to the console.